 The stud finder can be inaccurate when detecting wood.

 The LED screen shows where studs are not only located but also how wide they are.
 The 2 buttons make it a breeze to use.
 Has a self-calibrating feature and various scanning modes that can reach up to 60MM.
 Can detect metal, wood, and electric wiring.

 The electric wire feature can sometimes get phantom detections.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether you're hanging a cabinet, a mirror, or a widescreen TV, knowing where your wall studs are is vital for getting things fixed securely and safely.
-Fortunately, there are a wide range of stud finding gadgets available to help.
+Fortunately, there is a wide range of stud-finding gadgets available to help.
 No more hit and miss with a hammer or a knuckle.
 The right tool can find those studs in seconds.